 In recent years, with so many tax changes, the difference between a proactive accountant and a reactive accountant was never more obvious.
 Did your accountant advise you of specific actions to take to take advantage of these changes, or react after the fact?

 A reactive accountant addresses issues after they’ve happened and, in some cases, performs routine crisis management.
-Most frequently, the accountant is dealing with numbers as a historical event; that is, the income and expenses that have already happened.
-They respond to client’s needs, but only after something else has caused a concern to arise.
+That can be stressful on the business!
+Often, the accountant is dealing with numbers as a historical event; that is, the income and expenses that have already happened.
+They are responding only after something else has caused concern to arise.
 At tax time, they put numbers in boxes, perform calculations and provide a synopsis of what could be changed going forward, based on this history.
 This is reactive accounting.

-A proactive accountant, on the other hand, is working side by side with the owner, collaboratively to help them grow their business and position their business for profitability, tax savings, etc. A proactive accountant addresses the client’s needs before they become urgent issues.
+A proactive accountant, on the other hand, works side by side with the owner.
+They work collaboratively to help them grow their business.
+Also, a proactive accountant is an adviser that is looking for an opportunity to position the business for profitability, tax savings, expense reduction, and more.
+Another advantage is, a proactive accountant addresses the client’s needs before they become urgent issues.

 - Whether their business was categorized under the proper entity based on new tax laws,

 - Would be impacted by the new Qualified Business Income deduction,

 - That the salary calculations and requirements for business owners were being met